diogodiasgrilo/diogodiasgrilo/README.md

     - 🔭 I’m currently a student at 42 Lisbon.

-    - 🌱 I’m currently studying C, C++, and Python.
+    - 🌱 I’m currently studying C, C++, Python, and Docker.

     - 📫 How to reach me: diogodiasgrilo@gmail.com